-The applications that are highlighted on the Transaction Team’s web page generally have one or more of the following qualities:
+The transactions that have their own web page generally have one or more of the following qualities:

 - they present novel or complex issues of law or policy;